Commentary on the New Testament

 41 While the Pharisees were gathered together, Jesus asked them, 42 “What do you think about the Messiah?
 Whose son is he?”
 “The son of David,” they replied.
 43 He said to them, “How is it then that David, speaking by the Spirit, calls him ‘Lord’?
 For he says, 44 “‘The Lord said to my Lord: “Sit at my right hand until I put your enemies under your feet.”
 45 If then David calls him ‘Lord,’ how can he be his son?”

-GOD gave visions and revelations about the Messiah to His servant David, who was king of Israel and also a prophet of the LORD.
+GOD gave His servant David, king of Israel and a prophet of the LORD, visions and revelations about the Messiah.
 This included the revelation that the Messiah, as a descendant of David, would sit on his throne and rule over all nations forever.
-By asking his listeners this question, Jesus wanted to show that he is not only David's descendant, but also David's Lord, since as Messiah he is above David, even though he comes after David in time.
-As Messiah, Jesus has higher authority than David.
-This verse does not make Jesus GOD, especially since David differentiates between the LORD and his Lord.
-At this point, GOD is not speaking to himself, but to the Messiah, whom he has appointed as king over his kingdom.
+By asking his listeners this question, Jesus wanted to show that he is not only David's descendant but also David's Lord, since as the Messiah he is superior to David, even though he comes after David chronologically.
+As the Messiah, Jesus has greater authority than David.
+This verse does not make Jesus GOD, especially since David distinguishes between the LORD (Yahweh) and his Lord (king).
+At this point, GOD is speaking neither to Himself nor to another divine person, but to His human Messiah, whom GOD has appointed as ruler and king over His kingdom.
+GOD (Yahweh) is Most High and sits at no one's right hand.
+From the context it is clear that Jesus uses the word Lord (Hebrew: adon / ancient Greek: kyrios) as a royal title of authority.

 Mt 1,1 / Mt 12,23 / Mt 15,22 / Mt 21,9 / Joh 7,42 / Rom 1,3 / 2nd Tim 2,8 / Rev 5,5